SeamlessDistribution/SeamlessDistribution.github.io/merchant/webshop/index.md

 <img src="/assets/images/seqr_webshop.png" />

-The flow for a webshop SEQR payment is very similar to the [Making your first SEQR payment](/merchant/payment).
+The flow for a webshop SEQR payment is very similar to [Making your first SEQR payment](/merchant/payment).
 The difference is in how the SEQR QR code is presented to the SEQR user.
 To integrate SEQR, follow these steps: